 Ivan M. Lui-Kwan

 Ivan M. Lui-Kwan was born and raised in Hilo, Hawaii.
 He has practiced law for over 45 years, focusing on Hawaii’s land use, administrative and real estate law.
-Mr. Lui-Kwan is a Director of the law firm, has been recognized by Best Lawyers in America for Administrative/Regulatory Law and Government Relations Practice, and named 2015 Best Lawyers in America©, “Lawyer of the Year” in Honolulu, Government Relations Practice.
+Mr. Lui-Kwan is a Director of the law firm, has been recognized by Best Lawyers in America for Administrative/Regulatory Law and Government Relations Practice, and named 2015 and 2018 Best Lawyers in America©, “Lawyer of the Year” in Honolulu, Government Relations Practice.
+He was selected to the 2017 Hawaii Super Lawyers list in the practice area of Real Estate Law.
 Mr. Lui-Kwan has a long-standing AV rating from Martindale-Hubbell.

-Mr. Lui-Kwan has also been recognized as the 2014 Lifetime Achievement Award winner by Pacific Edge Magazine, and the 2015 Queen Emma Ball Honoree for his many contributions to the St. Andrew's Schools, the people of Hawaii, and as Ambassador for the United States to Maori King Tuheitia and the Maori Tribes of New Zealand.
+Mr. Lui-Kwan has also been recognized as the 2014 Lifetime Achievement Award winner by Pacific Edge Magazine, and the 2015 Queen Emma Ball Honoree for his many contributions to the St. Andrew's Schools, the people of Hawaii, and as Ambassador to the United States for the Maori King Tuheitia and the Maori Tribes of Aotearoa.

 He is also recognized as a 2017 Distinguished Alumni Award honoree from Saint Martin's University, where he studied Political Science and graduated with honors.